GoogleCloudPlatform/iot-device-sdk-embedded-c/README.md

 # Google Cloud IoT Device SDK for Embedded C
 ___

-The Google Cloud IoT Device SDK for Embedded C is an easy-to-port, open-source C client that connects low-end IoT devices to Google Cloud IoT Core.
+The Google Cloud IoT Device SDK for Embedded C is an easy-to-port, open-source C library that connects low-end IoT devices to Google Cloud IoT Core.

 The Device SDK supports concurrent Pub/Sub traffic on a non-blocking socket implementation that runs on POSIX, RTOS, and no-OS devices.
 A Board Support Package (BSP) facilitates portability and provides platform-specific implementations through a set of functions and directories.
-The BSP helps you implement crypto and time functions, networking, Transport Layer Security (TLS), memory management, and random number generators—without working through MQTT internals.
+The BSP helps implement crypto and time functions, networking, Transport Layer Security (TLS), memory management, and random number generation—without working through MQTT internals.

 For more details, see the user guide in the `docs` directory.

 ## Source
-To get the source, clone from the master branch of the Google Cloud IoT Device SDK Embedded C Client GitHub repository:
+To get the source, clone from the master branch of the Google Cloud IoT Device SDK for Embedded C GitHub repository:

 [https://github.com/googlecloudplatform/iot-device-sdk-embedded-c](https://github.com/googlecloudplatform/iot-device-sdk-embedded-c)